Featured image: Imagine waking up here in Uluwatu… yes please!

 Temple enthusiasts will love Pura Blanjong, home to what is believed to be Bali’s oldest historical artifact: Prasasti Blanjong (Blanjong Pillar), circa AD 914.
 Meanwhile, art-lovers can drop by the Le Mayeur Museum, former home of Brussels-born artist Adrien-Jean Le Mayeur de Merpres.

-Oh, and if you’re up in time for a legendary Sanur sunrise, join a sunrise yoga session or head on to the Sanur Morning Market for a taste of local life.
+Oh, and if you’re up in time for a legendary Sanur sunrise, join a sunrise yoga session (there were some free ones happening on the beach when we were there) or head on to the Sanur Morning Market for a taste of local life.
 If you’re looking forward to a good sleep-in (and who could blame you after all that wedding prep!), try the Sindhu Night Market for delicious and authentic street food instead.

 Bali honeymoon heaven starts here.